 1989 was the last year in which Russia's TFR exceeded 2.0, yet only four years later (in 1993) it slipped below 1.50 (Rosstat, 2008).
-The pace of decline in the birth rate was higher than in any of the European countries in the OECD5, and the fact that the birth rate has remained low for over 15 years is a characteristic feature of population dynamics in Russia (see Figure 2).
+The pace of decline in the birth rate was higher than in any of the European countries in the $OECD^5$, and the fact that the birth rate has remained low for over 15 years is a characteristic feature of population dynamics in Russia.